zellwk/zellwk.com/src/posts/2020-10-28-javascript-prototype.md

 We can use `performance.now` to log a timestamp before running any operations.
 After running the operations, we will use `performance.now` to log the timestamp again.

-We'll then get the difference in timestamps to measure how long it the operations took.
+We'll then measure the difference in timestamps to see how long the operations took.

 ```js
 const start = performance.now()